This is the most complete step-by-step guide online on how to start a business.

 And remember to perform a comprehensive reference check before you hire an employee.
 This will help you make sure that the applicant has been truthful in their resume and employment application.

 You have your business ready to go - your brand is a masterpiece of consistency and charm, your legal and business plans are all squared away, and you have a solid team standing behind your business.

 Here comes the fun part - introducing your business to customers!

-Look into area newspapers, radio stations, and local events where you can bring your brand to the people.
+Look into area newspapers, radio stations, and local events where you can bring your brand to the people and promote your business.
 Any outlet that makes sense for your business is one you should be seeking out.

 Have early customers post their rave reviews everywhere that matters – your website, your social media platforms, and anywhere else where other potential customers will see them.

 Reward those early fans with special treats – access to special events, promotions, or discounts are always great, but even a handwritten thank you card can go a long way in turning a fan into a lifelong follower.